Shruthika03/SkyCast/README.md

 3. Sunrise and sunset times

 # Acknowledgments
-Thanks to Weatherbit for providing the weather API, which enables accurate weather forecasts and insights.
 This project is inspired by various web development resources and community tutorials.
+Also thanks to [Weatherbit](https://www.weatherbit.io/) for providing the API.